pragal18/Masterthesis_v2/readme.txt

 	location of nif_context.
 This separates the nif_context_en to RDF triples of individual articles and stores them in Files/Inputen.
 If you download nif_context_fr.ttl then output gets stored in Files/Inputfr.
 Similarly Spanish nif_context_es.ttl gets stored in Files/Inputes and Files/Inputde for German.

+	Download nif_text_links_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path to downloaded location of nif_text_links.
+It creates a CSV file with all links,surface forms and their Part of Speech This is aa           mandatory step for performing link enrichment task.

 OUTPUT
 	Results of sentence-splitting task gets stored in Files/Sentence folder in RDF triples.